htmfilho/htmfilho.github.io/_posts/2021/2021-02-28-adapter-go-redis.md

 ...
 {% endhighlight %}

 The complete set of tests is available in the [blog's repo](https://github.com/htmfilho/blog-examples/blob/main/caching/caching_test.go).
-With the tests, we want to ensure that the new code with Go-Redis still works like when using Redigo.
-It also illustrates how to use the Cache interface, which means if we don't change the tests after moving to Go-Redis then the Adapter Pattern has served its purpose.
+With the tests, we want to ensure that the new code with Go-Redis still works like the one with Redigo.
+It also illustrates how to use the Cache interface, so if we don't change the tests after moving to Go-Redis then the Adapter Pattern has served its purpose.

 The following code is the Go-Redis implementation: